OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 If you do not follow the Developer's Guide, then you will not have an editable version of Aviary source code.
 Following that guide installs a copy of Aviary that you can freely modify.

 ### Access to Development Versions
-The Quick Start Guide only grabs the latest version of Aviary, so if you need a new feature or bugfix you will have to wait until the next version release to get it.
-However, the other guides show how to directly get the latest Aviary code.
-These versions are generally stable and give you access to the latest features immediately.
+The Quick Start Guide only grabs the most recent versioned release of Aviary, so if you need a new feature or bugfix you will have to wait until the next version release to get it.
+However, the other guides show how to directly get the latest Aviary code from GitHub.
+These development versions are generally stable and give you access to new features immediately.
 However, we recommend using tagged releases for studies, which makes documenting and replicating your work much easier.

 (quick-start-guide)=
 # Quick Start Guide